Some of our assumptions about what’s in the Bible are fairly innocuous, but others are contrary to the actual message of Scripture.

 3. A whale swallowed Jonah

 Despite what Veggie Tales taught you, the Bible never specifically says it was a whale that swallowed the runaway prophet.
-Some translations of Jonah 1:17 and Matthew 12:40 use the word “whale,” but the original language (דָּ֣ג גָּד֔וֹל in Hebrew κήτους in Greek) means “great fish.”
+Some translations of Jonah 1:17 and Matthew 12:40 use the word “whale,” but the original language (דָּ֣ג גָּד֔וֹל in Hebrew κήτους in Greek) simply means “great fish.”

-If a grouper can swallow a shark whole, I’m sure God could find a fish big enough for Jonah.
+It could’ve been a whale.
+But if a grouper can swallow a shark whole, I’m sure God could find a fish big enough for Jonah.

 4. Money is the root of all evil.